Benefits of Facial Exercise

 In the beginning, I did the 15-minute face workout 4 times a week.
 Spaced out evenly as possible (like every other day), so the facial muscles had a chance to recover.

-Now, many years later, I only have to do the whole workout once a month or so to keep things balanced.
+Now, many years later, I only do a maintenance workout once a month to keep things balanced.
+And a facial massages every time I wash my face.

 Sample exercise facial workout for the jowls